Career and Technical Education PROGRAMS

-Public school districts in the San Antonio area offer several CTE programs to students with diverse interests.
-CTE (Career and Technical Education) provides all students with the knowledge, technical skills, and training that is necessary to succeed in future careers.
-Challenging CTE standards prepare these students for the real world by introducing workplace competencies and providing hands-on academic experience.
+The knowledge, technical skills, and training necessary to succeed in trade schools and future careers are foundational to CTE.
+Challenging academic standards prepare these students for the real world by introducing workplace competencies and providing a hands-on academic experience.

-The variety of CTE courses related to these career cluster topics are limitless.
-The most popular classes include Culinary Arts, Baking, Accounting, Energy Technology, Web Design, Business Management, Business Law, Computer Information Systems, Architectural Drafting, Auto Mechanics, Graphic Design, Construction, Metalwork, Welding, Furniture Making, Floral Design, Building Trades, Health Sciences, Multimedia Arts, Law Enforcement, Agriculture, Audio-Video Technology, etc.
+The variety of CTE courses related to the career cluster topics are limitless.
+The most popular CTE classes include Culinary Arts, Baking, Accounting, Energy Technology, Web Design, Business Management, Business Law, Computer Information Systems, Architectural Drafting, Auto Mechanics, Graphic Design, Construction, Metalwork, Welding, Furniture Making, Floral Design, Building Trades, Health Sciences, Multimedia Arts, Law Enforcement, Agriculture, Audio-Video Technology, Building Trades, Health Occupations, etc.